 Unbelievably delicious pork tenderloin smothered in Dijon mustard and fresh garlic, wrapped in bacon, drizzled with a bit of honey and roasted to perfection.

 - 8-12 slices of raw bacon

 Press garlic (or grate) and mix it with Dijon mustard.

-Rub mustard/garlic mixture all over pork loin, evenly.
+Rub mustard/garlic mixture all over pork tenderloin, evenly.
 Salt it to taste.

 Wrap pork in bacon, overlapping bacon strips slightly.

-Carefully place pork loin in a roasting pan and tuck in any loose bacon ends if needed.
+Carefully place pork tenderloin in a roasting pan and tuck in any loose bacon ends if needed.

 Drizzle some honey over the top.